andres-fr/human-renderer/README.md

 ### Bump version:

 Regular work is performed on the `dev` branch.
-After a milestone commit, merge into `master` and tag it before pushing with:
+After a milestone commit (and optional merge into `master`), tag it before pushing with:
 ```
 bump2version {major | minor | patch}
 ```
 And then a push will automatically trigger the tagged release.

 ### Build package: